Positive Energy Representations, Holomorphic Discrete Series and Finite-Dimensional Irreps

 For ~$j_1+j_2 =\ha$~ the FRP is realized in the ERs/GVMs with signatures: ~$^3\chi^-_{1 1}$, with ~$j_1=\ha$, ~$j_2= 0$, ~and ~$^1\chi^-_{1 1 }$, with ~$j_1= 0$, ~$j_2=\ha\,$. \foot{The two conjugated representations are two-component massless Weyl spinors.
 They are partially equivalent to the ERs ~$^3\chi^+_{1 1}$, ~$^1\chi^+_{1 1}$ mentioned below, and the corresponding Knapp-Stein operators from these FRPs degenerate to the two well-known first order conjugated Weyl equations.}

 For ~$j_1=j_2 = 0 $~ the FRP is realized in the ER with signature: ~$^2\chi^-_{11}\,$.\foot{This massless scalar representation is partially equivalent to the scalar ER ~$^2\chi^+_{1 1}$, mentioned below.
-The two ERs are related by Knapp-Stein integral operators, however, the operator from ~$^2\chi^-_{11}$~ to ~$^2\chi^+_{11}$~ degenerates to the d'Alembert operator \Dobcond.}
+The two ERs are related by Knapp-Stein integral operators, however, the operator from ~$^2\chi^-_{11}$~ to ~$^2\chi^+_{11}$~ degenerates to the d'Alembert operator.
+That d'Alembert operator arises also as a conditionally invariant differential operator due to the presence of a subsingular vector in the corresponding Verma module with signature $(m_1,m_2,m_3) = (1,0,1)$ \Dobcond.}

 As we shall see, these cases correspond to ~$c_0=1$~ (see above). and ~$A(\l_0)=2$~ in the terminology of \EHW{} (the FRP is $z=A(\l_0)=2$).

 The point next to the FRP ($z=1$ by \EHW) with ~$d = d^0_0 +1 = 2 + j_1+j_2$~ is part of the analytic continuation of the discrete series.\nl For ~$j_1+j_2 \geq \ha$ it fits the ERs ~$^3\chi^+_{1 n}$, so that ~$j_1=\ha n$, ~$j_2= 0$, and ~$^1\chi^+_{p 1 }$, so that ~$j_1= 0$, ~$j_2=\ha p$.\nl For ~$j_1=j_2 = 0 $~ it is realized in the singlet ER with signature: ~$\chi^s_{1}$.